-(a) Non-charitable activities
+(a) Non-charitable activity

-The representations deny that funds were expended on non-charitable activities or by way of conferring a personal benefit upon the directors.
+The representations deny that funds were expended on a non-charitable activity or that they were used to confer a personal benefit upon the directors.

-The transactions between the Organization and its directors primarily relate to consulting fees paid to Mr. O'Sullivan.
-This is a source of concern.
-It is our understanding that Mr. O'Sullivan was not an employee of the Organization; he was considered to be an independent contractor to all of the related organizations.
-The board did not enter into a written agreement with Mr. O'Sullivan.
-A legal and binding agreement which would define his role within the Organization and measure his performance against pre-determined targets did not exist.
-Furthermore, the invoices received from Mr. O'Sullivan did not contain any details as to the specific undertakings or results of his work for each time period.
+The transactions between the Organization and its directors primarily relate to consulting fees paid to Michael O'Sullivan and reimbursements made to directors for other expenses.
+With respect to consulting fees paid to Mr. O'Sullivan, it is our understanding that Mr. O'Sullivan was not an employee of the Organization; he was considered to be an independent contractor to all of the related organizations.
+The board did not enter into a written agreement with Mr. O'Sullivan so that a legal and binding agreement which would define his role within the Organization and measure his performance against pre-determined targets did not exist.
+Furthermore, the invoices received from Mr. O'Sullivan did not contain any detail as to the specific undertakings or results of his work for each time period.
 As a result, it could not be ascertained that the activities being carried out by Mr. O'Sullivan were those of the Organization or whether the related expenses incurred were personal in nature.